Spectral solver for Cauchy problems in polar coordinates using discrete Hankel transforms: Introduction

 \section{Introduction}

 The Laplacian operator is associated with many important physical problems, including diffusion, the Schr\"odinger equation or the wave equation.
-It is more complicated under polar and spherical coordinates than in Cartesian coordinates, and spectral approaches are often used to avoid coordinate singularities~\cite{Mohseni2000, Prochnow2017}.
+It is more complicated under polar and spherical coordinates than in Cartesian coordinates.
+The literature has explored the use of the finite difference method for solving Poisson-type equations in cylindrical and spherical geometries~\cite{Lai2002, Lai2002_2}, and spectral approaches are often used to avoid coordinate singularities~\cite{Mohseni2000, Prochnow2017}.
 In this paper, we introduce a novel spectral solver suited for time-dependent problems featuring Laplacian in polar coordinates.

 We consider a function $\psi$ on a unit disk $r \in [0,1]$ that satisfies the homogeneous Dirichlet boundary condition $\psi(1,\theta)=0$.
 The periodicity in the azimuthal direction allows for a decomposition of $\psi$ as a Fourier series, namely,